openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 `docker exec -it <MPF_TESSERACT_CONTAINER> /opt/mpf/tessdata_model_updater <MODEL_UPDATER_COMMAND>`

 Below is a summary of the available model updater commands.
+You may want to skip ahead to the [Automated Walkthrough](#automated-walkthrough) section for an example of a typical use case.

 ## Extract and Inspect Files